mnai01/aws-lambda-plantk/README.md

 You must go into ur AWS Secret Manager client and add the Rapid API Secret Key as the value

-GO TO Secret manager Select Retrieve secret value, Select edit on key, insert RapidAPISecretKey as value
+GO TO Secret manager -> Select Retrieve secret value -> Select edit on key -> insert RapidAPISecretKey as value

 install